Chinese animation: Characteristics

 In the 1920s, the pioneering Wan brothers believed that animations should emphasize on a development style that was uniquely Chinese.
 This rigid philosophy stayed with the industry for decades.
 Animations were essentially an extension of other facets of Chinese arts and culture, drawing more contents from ancient folklores and manhua.
 There is a close relationship between Chinese literature works and classic Chinese animation.
 A significant number of classical Chinese animation films were inspired and prototyped by ancient Chinese literature.

 An example of a traditional Chinese animation character would be Monkey King, a character transitioned from the classic literature Journey to the West to the 1964 animation Havoc in Heaven.
 Also drawing on tradition was the ink-wash animation developed by animators Te Wei and Qian Jiajun in the 1960s.
-Based on Chinese ink-wash painting, several films were produced in this style, starting with Where is Mama (1960).
+Based on Chinese ink-wash painting, several films were produced in this style, starting with Tadpoles Searching for Mother (1960).
 However, the technique was time-consuming and was gradually abandoned by animation studios.

 The concept of Chinese animations have begun loosening up in recent years without locking into any particular one style.
 One of the first revolutionary change was in the 1995 manhua animation adaptation Cyber Weapon Z. The style consist of characters that are practically indistinguishable from any typical anime, yet it is categorized as Chinese animation.
 It can be said that productions are not necessarily limited to any one technique; that water ink, puppetry, computer CG are all demonstrated in the art.

 Newer waves of animations since the 1990s, especially flash animations, are trying to break away from the tradition.
 GoGo Top magazine, the first weekly Chinese animation magazine, conducted a survey and proved that only 1 out of 20 favorite characters among children was actually created domestically in China.